albertoventura/pet-moment-web/README.md

 - https://thecatapi.com/

 ### Features
-Basicly i use http request and save all the favs images on local storage
+Basically i use http request and save all the favs images on local storage

 ### Tech
 All the project was created with Angular 13 and Angular Material